Bernardo-MG/library-maven-archetype/readme.md

 ## Features

-- Creates a preconfigured project, allowing to begin developing the new library fast.
+- Creates a Maven project ready to quickly being developing a new Java library.
-- Prepared for continuous integration, which differentiates between development and release artifacts and documentation.
+- Sets up continuous integration with [Github][github], [Travis][travis] and [Bintray][bintray].
+Making a distinction between releases and development versions.
-- Unit and integration tests suites ready to be run with [TestNG][testng].
+- Prepared for unit and integration tests suites.
+Created with [TestNG][testng] and ready to be run with [Surefire][surefire] and [Failsafe][failsafe].
 - A Maven site, using the [Docs Maven Skin][docs-skin], ready to show the project's documentation and several reports.
-- Includes a basic readme template, along gitignore and gitattributes files.
+- Includes basic files such as readme, gitignore and gitattributes files.

 ## Sample project

-There is a [sample project][sample-project] showing what a new project created with the help of this Archetype looks like.
+There is a [sample project][sample-project] showing what this Archetype can create.

 ## Documentation